jasinmachkour/tlars/README.md

 # tlars
-**Title**: The Terminated-LARS (T-LARS) algorithm for high-dimensional early terminated forward variable selection
+**Title**: The Terminating-LARS (T-LARS) algorithm for high-dimensional early-terminated forward variable selection

 **Description**: It computes the solution path of the Terminating-LARS (T-LARS) algorithm.
 The T-LARS algorithm appends dummy predictors to the original predictor matrix and terminates the forward-selection process after a pre-defined number of dummy variables has been selected.

-**Note**: The T-LARS algorithm is a major building block of the T-Rex Selector ([Paper](https://arxiv.org/abs/2110.06048) and [R package](https://github.com/jasinmachkour/tknock)).
-The T-Rex Selector performs terminated-random experiments (T-Rex) using the T-LARS algorithm and fuses the selected active sets of each random experiment to obtain a final set of selected variables, while provably controlling the FDR at the user-defined target level and maximizing the number of selected variables.
+**Note**: The T-LARS algorithm is a major building block of the T-Rex selector ([Paper](https://arxiv.org/abs/2110.06048) and [R package](https://github.com/jasinmachkour/tknock)).
+The T-Rex selector performs terminated-random experiments (T-Rex) using the T-LARS algorithm and fuses the selected active sets of all random experiments to obtain a final set of selected variables.
+The T-Rex selector provably controls the false discovery rate (FDR), i.e., the expected fraction of selected false positives among all selected variables, at the user-defined target level while maximizing the number of selected variables.

-In the following, we want to show you how to use the package and give you an idea of why terminating the solution path early is a reasonable approach in high-dimensional and sparse variable selection: In many applications, most active variables enter the solution path early!
+In the following, we show how to use the package and give you an idea of why terminating the solution path early is a reasonable approach in high-dimensional and sparse variable selection: In many applications, most active variables enter the solution path early!

 ## Installation
 You can install the tlars package from [GitHub](https://github.com/jasinmachkour/tlars) with